-Teams of volunteers are responsible for the intake, care, and release of all animals admitted to the clinic while under the supervision of the Medical Director, the Illinois zoological medicine residents, and two student managers.
+You will be a part of a volunteer team.
+Teams are responsible for the intake, care, and release of all animals admitted to the clinic while under the supervision of the Medical Director, the Illinois zoological medicine residents, and two student managers.
 Volunteers in their second and third year of veterinary school with one or more years of experience in the WMC act as team leaders.

-The Wildlife Ambassador program allows Wildlife Medical Clinic members and undergraduate students to work closely with our permanent ambassador animals allowing them to gain knowledge in animal husbandry and behavior.
-This provides veterinary and pre-veterinary students hands-on educational opportunities that are usually not provided in the didactic curriculum.
+Wildlife Medical Clinic members and undergraduate students work together with our permanent ambassador animals to learn animal husbandry and behavior skills.
+This hands-on educational opportunity is not usually provided in the didactic curriculum.
 Student volunteers are the primary caretakers and trainers for our ambassador animals.
-They build their skills in reptile and raptor handling, as well as learn how to provide enrichment to captive species.
+They develop skills in reptile and raptor handling, and learn how to provide enrichment to captive species.

 The program requires a weekly time commitment of approximately two hours for trainees, reptile caretakers, and single bird handlers.
 All volunteers are expected to attend at least one public outreach event during each semester, and mentors (more senior volunteers) are expected to attend two.
 These events are the core of what we do as a program: educating the public about wildlife.

 Qualifications and requirements

 - University of Illinois student in good standing